fsmosca/Move-Ordering-Spy/README.md

     a.
 STS1-STS15_LAN_v3.epd [1500 positions]<br>
     b.
 LondonChessClassic2016_v1.epd [150 positions]<br>
     c.
 SharjahGrandPrix2017_v1.epd [150 positions]<br>
+    d.
+WorldCh2016_v1.epd [150 positions]<br>

-    The epd's in (b) and (c) are analyzed by Stockfish 260317 64 POPCNT at 3 minutes/pos at multipv 5.
+    The epd's in (b) (c) and (d) are analyzed by Stockfish 260317 64 POPCNT at 3 minutes/pos at multipv 5.
 The points are generated based on search score of Stockfish and only the top 4 are saved in the epd.
 Only those positions whose best move is not easy are saved.

 F. Script idea